The Caldwells : a snapshot of Hathern in the nineteenth and early twentieth century

 From the middle of the eighteenth century ‘Caldwell’ (or derivatives thereof) was one of the most common surnames in Hathern.
 In this extract from from the births, marriages and deaths on this website you can see around 200 references to Caldwell or Caudwell or Cauldwell etc. Note that the dates of birth in these records are baptism dates and in some cases the record notes indicate the age of the child when baptised.
 For example there was a very special day on June 15th 1815 when framesmith Samuel Caldwell and Mary (nee Eldershaw) had five of their children baptised - Robert aged seven months, Hannah aged five years, Louisa aged nine years, Samuel aged twelve years and Matilda aged fifteen years.
-In that same year on Christmas day two other Caldwells were christened.

 In the Enclosure award of 1778 only land trannsactions are shown and the single family reference is to John Caudwell who was allocated a three-acre field to the right down the ‘Private Lane leading to Nether Meadow’ (later Pasture Lane).
 This would be the John (1732 -1806) mentioned above.
 He had married Elizabeth Cad from Long Whatton in 1756 and they had nine children.
 In the National Archives there is a record of John's will leaving £300 to his widow (£25,000 in today's money).